Frequently Asked Questions about the Patent Prosecution Highway

 One of the eligibility requirements to enter the PPH program is that CIPO must not have begun substantive examination of the application.
 How will I know if substantive examination has begun?

-Substantive examination is considered to have begun on the date when CIPO issues a first office action, i.e., an examination report, including one that defers examination of the claims, or a notice of allowance.
+Substantive examination is considered to have begun on the date when CIPO issues a first office action, i.e., an examination report, including one that defers examination of the claims, an examiner initiated interview replacing an examiner's report, or a notice of allowance.

 Because a first office action could occur at any time after the request for examination applicants wishing to participate in the PPH program should submit a PPH request without delay after receiving an indication from the OEE that their claims are allowable.

 Can a PPH request be made at CIPO based on more than one work product from the Office of Earlier Examination (OEE)?

 Yes, as long as the work products relate to applications having the same earliest date and are either all national or all international.

 Can a PPH request be made based on more than one corresponding patent application from the Office of Earlier Examination (OEE)?

 Yes, at CIPO the PPH request can be based on more than one corresponding patent application of the OEE.

 Can a PPH request be made based on more than one Office of Earlier Examination (OEE)?

 No, at CIPO the PPH request cannot be based on work products from multiple OEEs.